Morrisons Equal Pay

 Hundreds of Morrisons store workers have joined the Morrisons Equal Pay Claim to take legal action against the company.
 Their demand is clear.
 They want to be treated fairly.
 This means being paid a wage that would put them on an equal footing with their colleagues in other parts of the business, irrespective of their gender or role.

 For too long supermarket store workers have been under-appreciated and undervalued by the companies they work for.
 Men and women on shop floors across Britain do a challenging job and work long hours.
 They interact with customers throughout their shifts, which is a key part of their supermarket’s success.

 Despite this, they are paid less than their co-workers in warehouse and distribution centres, whose roles are wrongly deemed to be more taxing.

 We are Leigh Day, a law firm challenging this unequal situation with the Equal Pay Now campaign.
 We are taking the equal pay case to an employment tribunal on a ‘no win-no fee’ basis.
-We believe the claim that store and warehouse workers should be paid equally for the job they do is a strong and winnable won.
+Our team of expert employment lawyers believe that Morrsions are in direct contradiction of Britain’s law on equal pay.
+Along with the thousands of store workers across Britain, we believe the claim that store and warehouse workers should be paid equally for the job they do is a strong and winnable won.

 If we succeed, store workers at Morrisons and other leading supermarkets will get a well-deserved and long overdue pay rise.
 They will also likely receive compensation, which could amount to up to six years of back pay.
+It is important to note that only workers who join the Equal Pay Now Morrisons Claim will be entitled to receive compensation.
+It is important to note that only workers who join the Equal Pay Now Morrisons Claim will be entitled to receive compensation.
 Find out more below about how to join our rapidly growing movement for fair treatment.